merovex-press/stranded-series/README.md

 ## Concept

+* Coming two to three shows to form your “show cross”.
+Try taking one project considered a “classic”, one you draw your own inspiration from, and then one current hit.

+1. [Grizzly Adams](https://en.wikipedia.org/wiki/The_Life_and_Times_of_Grizzly_Adams) - a man who is forced out on his own and wants to return home.
+2. [Macgyver](https://en.wikipedia.org/wiki/MacGyver) - a man who is able to solve problems with ingenuity
+3. ...

 ### Logline

 A homesick slipstream scientist watches an alien society from space.
 When his orbital is attacked, he is forced to abandon ship and finds himself stranded on the planet's surface.